 After Scarpa and his son Paolo, who as early as 1869 entertained of the idea of establishment a sanatorium, the villa was owned by the Moravian nobleman Chorinsky, the Southern Railways Company (during their proprietorship the villa accommodated the heirs-to-the-throne couple Rudolf and Stephanie and their guest, the Styrian satirist Rosegger), the International Wagon-lit Society, the Health Resort Commission, and others.
 As the price of the villa rose and taking into account the fact that Iginio Scarpa purchased the entire grounds at the price of 700 florins, in 1919 the villa with the surrounding park full of exotic plants was sold for 2.5 million crowns.
 In Scarpa’s time the meeting-place of the upper crust of Rijeka, thereafter the site of summertime entertainment on its terraces, during the end of the Austrian period of the seat of the Health Resort Commission with an orchestral pavilion and lively promenade in front of its southern facade , today the villa is a headquarter of Croatian Museum of Tourism.

-Family ticket (for families with children under 15): 20 kn
+Family ticket (for families with children of 10 years and older): 50 kn